rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/2-app-of-apps.md

    ![import-GitOps-apps](images/import-gitops-apps.png)

-5. Now we need to make some updates to the contents of these templatized repos
+5. Now we need to make some updates to the contents of these template based repos

 6. Navigate to the `nordmart-apps-gitops-config` project in your GitLab group and select `Web IDE`